LearnersGuild/learning-os/game/skills-levels-abilities.md

 - Modify default shell environment
 - Install and use a package manager tool
 - Configure a local development environment
+- Define different environments for an application or script

 #### Level 2
+- Identify and explain dependency management
 - Configure a cloud development environment
 - Install and use a language runtime installer
 - Inspect and modify the PATH
 - Define the PATH and explain how it works
 - Change the shell prompt
 - Identify and modify shell configuration files
+- Explain why it is important to use different environments

 #### Level 3
 - Explain how UNIX organizes users